abrantesandreza/kids-in-action-school/README.md

 ## Kids in Action School

-Database System Design for a elementary school, with user stories, use cases, dabase design and the SQL system.
+Database System Design for an elementary school, with user stories, use cases, dabase design and the SQL system.